Enrich people’s lives by promoting public health.

 I love teaching better than just about anything I can think of.
 I have a degree in elementary education and one in special education.
 Both have given me great insight into the learning styles of my students for 30 years.
 I’ve spent most of my time teaching fifth grade.
 I have always used technology in my classes and found a master’s program in educational technology a perfect fit for me.
 While completing this degree, I began to dream of teaching college online.
 I have always used writing in every subject area as a way for students to express themselves, as well as show what they’ve learned.
 I love to write and love to share my enthusiasm for writing!

 I teach in the SOAR program at IU, which stands for Student Online Academic Refinement.
 I’m able to help students who either haven’t been to school in a long time or who’ve always hated English to develop their writing skills and realize they do have what it takes to succeed in an online university.
 For most students, all it takes are a few lessons on writing basics and some encouragement that someone believes in them, and they regain the confidence they need to be successful students.
 What a great job!

 Kristena Houghtaling is a full-time instructor in our General Education department.
-She teaches English courses including ENG101 and SOAR English.
-Prior to joining Independence University, she taught ENG101 and basic writing for Brigham Young University – Idaho as an adjunct professor.
+She teaches English courses, including ENG101 and SOAR English.
+Prior to joining Independence University,she was an adjunct professor at Brigham Young University-Idaho, where she taught ENG101 and basic writing.
 She earned her bachelor’s degree in English education from Cal Poly Pomona and her master’s degree in English from National University.

 Kristena is proud to be a part of a university that strives to make education available to all.